Luke1298/MRE-duplicate-variable-unification-performance/README.md

 However, in the project where I encountered this performance snafu the structure seemed more rational.

-The system uses rules to limit a users access, it would look like:
+The system uses rules to limit a users access.

+So our use case would look more like:

 ```
 (d/q '[:find (count ?release)